-With her close ties with members of the TSO and the wider Tasmanian musical fraternity Jennifer is well placed to assist Virtuosi Tasmania in realising its aims.
+With such close ties with the TSO and its players and the wider Tasmanian musical fraternity Jenny is well placed to assist Virtuosi Tasmania in continuing to realise its aims.

-The Virtuosi Tasmania Inc CommitteeThe committee for 2016 is made up of the following members
+T he current committee is made up of the following members:

 The committee meets regularly during the year with an Annual General Meeting in November/December.
 Details are availble from the .